akarnokd/async-enumerable-dotnet/README.md

 - `Collect` - collect items into a custom collection and emit the collection at the end
 - `ConcatMap` - concatenate in order the inner async sequences mapped from the main sequence
 - `ConcatWith` - concatenate in order with another async sequence
+- `Debounce` - wait a bit after each item and emit them if no newer item arrived from the source
 - `DefaultIfEmpty` - return a fallback value if the source async sequence turns out to be empty
 - `DoOnNext` - execute an action when an item becomes available
 - `DoOnDispose` - execute an action when the async sequence gets disposed.